 Area of impact Action and mitigation Lead, timescale and how it will be monitored/reviewed Overall and for specific issues relating to communities sharing characteristics Individual proposals have had detailed EIAs and specific mitigation has been devised wherever possible.
 These will contain the detail of the actions required monitored as appropriate.
 Service Managers within Portfolios as noted in EIAs. under the Act 2010 In some cases, as proposals are further and implemented alongside consultation, some impact assessments be revisited or updated.
-Performance monitoring within Portfolios - Directors or Business Strategy.
+Performance monitoring within Portfolios - Directors of Business Strategy.
 Continued focus on applying corporate priorities, the Fairness Framework Randomly sample 10% of EIAs in the across portfolios to assess progress and effectiveness.
 Strategic Equality and Inclusion Board to examine in more detail the cumulative impact of the budget cuts made on Sheffield over the last 10 years.
 Poverty and financial Analyse, assess and monitor: The impact and effectiveness of the Fairness Principles and poverty proofing as part of the EIA budget process.
-The impact of the reduction in universal provision especially in culture, leisure, sport and The Sheffield Equality Partnership to develop furthe monitoring and analysis young people.
-The use and impact of the Council Tax Hardship Scheme. arrangements which seek to assess the issues highlighted Workforce The corporate workforce EIAs will be monitored annually.
-Director of HR, annually at the Strategic Equality and Inclusion Board.
+The impact of the reduction in universal provision especially in culture, leisure, sport and young people.
+The use and impact of the The Sheffield Equality Partnership to develop further monitoring and analysis arrangements which seek to assess the issues highlighted Workforce Council Tax Hardship Scheme.
+The corporate workforce EIAs Director of HR, annually at will be monitored annually. the Strategic Equality and Inclusion Board.

-Detail anv changes made because of the FΙΔ Detail arry Changes IIIauc Decause OI LIIC
+Detail any changes made because of the EIA